Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Will I pay dividend tax?

-Dividend tax is payable at a different rate to income tax, so if you’re a director in your own a limited company you might find it more tax efficient to pay yourself using a combination of dividends and a salary.
+Dividend tax is payable at a different rate to income tax so, if you’re a director in your own limited company, you might find it more tax efficient to pay yourself using a combination of dividends and a salary.
 You’ll pay income tax on the salary part of your income, and dividend tax on the dividends.

 Dividend Allowance